seb1080/webOneBiteAtaTime/basics/vue/VueJS.md

 ## Emits & events

-*We recommend you always use kebab-cas for event names*
+*We recommend you always use kebab-case for event name*

 In some context we may want to pass event and data from child to parent compoment.